-I am a second-year mathematics graduate student at the University of Washington in Seattle.
+I am a third-year mathematics PhD student at the University of Washington.

-Currently, I am working on projects within Brill-Noether theory, tropical geometry, and discrete Morse theory.
+I'm currently working on projects relating to Brill-Noether theory, tropical geometry, and discrete Morse theory.

 Teaching: